SpaceTrekKSC/MakerBox/README.md

-# MakerBox
+# SpaceTrek EasyStarterKit

-Libraries, lessons and projects for the Space Trek MakerBox
+for EasyStarter filesystems on Arduino Unos.